Mulatto: Etymology

+In al-Andalus, muwallad referred to the offspring from parents of Arab Muslim origin and non-Arab Muslim people who adopted the Islamic religion and manners.
+Specifically, the term was historically applied to the descendants of Arab or Berber Muslims and indigenous Christian Iberians who, after several generations of living among a Muslim majority, adopted their culture and religion.

 In English, printed usage of mulatto dates to at least the 16th century.
 The 1595 work Drake's Voyages first used the term in the context of intimate unions producing biracial children.
 The Oxford English Dictionary defined mulatto as "one who is the offspring of a European and a Black".
 This earliest usage regarded "black" and "white" as discrete "species", with the "mulatto" constituting a third separate "species".

 According to Julio Izquierdo Labrado, the 19th-century linguist Leopoldo Eguilaz y Yanguas, as well as some Arabic sources muwallad is the etymological origin of mulato.
 These sources specify that mulato would have been derived directly from muwallad independently of the related word muladí, a term that was applied to Iberian Christians who had converted to Islam during the Moorish governance of Iberia in the Middle Ages.

 The Real Academia Española (Spanish Royal Academy) casts doubt on the muwallad theory.
 It states, "The term mulata is documented in our diachronic data bank in 1472 and is used in reference to livestock mules in Documentacion medieval de la Corte de Justicia de Ganaderos de Zaragoza, whereas muladí (from mullawadí) does not appear until the 18th century, according to [Joan] Corominas".

 Scholars such as Werner Sollors cast doubt on the mule etymology for mulatto.
-In the 18th and 19th centuries, racialists such as Edward Long and Josiah Nott began to assert that mulattoes were sterile like mules.
+In the 18th and 19th centuries, racialists such as Edward Long and Josiah Nott began to assert that mulattos were sterile like mules.
 They projected this belief back onto the etymology of the word mulatto.
 Sollors points out that this etymology is anachronistic: "The Mulatto sterility hypothesis that has much to do with the rejection of the term by some writers is only half as old as the word 'Mulatto'."

+The use of this word does not have the same negative associations found among English speakers.
+Among Latinos in both the US and Latin America, the word is used in every day speech and its meaning is a source of racial and ethnic pride.
+In four of the Latin-based languages, the default, masculine word ends with the letter "o" and is written as follows: Spanish and Portuguese – mulato; Italian – mulatto.
+The French equivalent is mulâtre.
+In English, the masculine plural is written as mulattos while in Spanish and Portuguese it is mulatos.
+The masculine plural in Italian is mulatti and in French it is mulâtres.
+The feminine plurals are: English – mulattas; Spanish and Portuguese – mulatas; Italian – mulatte; French – mulâtresses.